 Smallmouth - the smallmouth bass aka brown bass, smallie, brownie, bronze bass to name a few, on the other hand, is brownish green in color hence the name bronze bass.
 The smallmouth bass has dark blotches on its sides that form into dark vertical stripes rather than the horizontal band of the largemouth bass.

 The easiest way to tell the difference between smallmouth and largemouth bass is by looking at the jawline in relation to the eyes.

-Largemouth - the upper jaw of a largemouth extends beyond the rear margin of the eye.
+Largemouth - the upper jaw extends beyond the rear margin of the eye.

-Smallmouth - the upper jaw extends to the middle of the eye and never extends past that.
+Smallmouth - the upper jaw extends to the middle of the eye and never extends past it.

 Their habitat preference differs in the following ways; Largemouth bass prefer cover, while smallmouth bass prefer structure.